 Many analytical techniques come into play for industrial nondestructive testing, such as liquid penetrant testing using oil or other substances, ultrasonic testing, and X-ray and neutron radiography.
 Radiographic testing is particularly useful for exploring the interior of an object without breaking or disassembling it.
 Different types of radiation penetrate materials differently; some easily pass through light materials, and others more easily penetrate denser materials.

 About Phoenix’s Materials Testing Lab

-Phoenix’s high-throughput neutron generators make neutron radiography, or N-ray, more accessible to manufacturers, engineers, and nondestructive testing professionals in industries ranging from aerospace to healthcare.
+Our neutron generator capital equipment makes neutron radiography more accessible to manufacturers, engineers, and nondestructive testing professionals in industries ranging from aerospace to healthcare.

-Neutron radiation is generated by nuclear fusion or fission, which can be facilitated either through uranium-fueled fission reactors or accelerator-based neutron generators.
+Neutron radiation is generated by nuclear fusion or fission, which can be facilitated either through uranium-fueled fission reactors or fusion neutron generators.
 This radiation can be used for materials testing.
-Unlike X-rays, neutrons pass through dense materials and stop at light materials, so when neutron radiation is shot at an object, the neutrons which pass through it form an image of the object’s interior.
+Unlike X-rays, neutrons pass through most dense materials and stop at many light materials, so when neutron radiation is shot at an object, the neutrons that pass through it form an image of the object’s interior.

 Industrial Neutron Radiography and Materials Testing

-X-ray and industrial computed tomography (CT) are powerful and commonly used techniques in any materials testing laboratory, but components with a dense material forming their outer layers can prove difficult to analyze through these methods alone.
-N-ray, on the other hand, penetrates dense materials easily to create detailed images of their inner workings, making it essential for comprehensive radiographic testing.
+X-ray and industrial computed tomography are powerful and commonly used techniques in any materials testing laboratory, but components with dense materials forming their outer layers can prove difficult to analyze through these methods alone.
+Neutron radiography, on the other hand, penetrates dense materials easily to create detailed images of their inner workings, making it essential for comprehensive radiographic testing.

-N-ray is a powerful tool for NDT in…
+Neutron imaging is a powerful tool for NDT materials testing in…

 - Composite materials and polymers development